Tyler Stephenson Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.50 team ERA that ranks 20th across all league pitching staffs.
+- The Dodgers' 4.51 team ERA ranks 21st across all MLB pitching staffs.

-- Dodgers pitchers combine to surrender the seventh-fewest home runs in baseball (112 total, 1.1 per game).
+- The Dodgers allow the eighth-fewest home runs in baseball (114 total, 1.1 per game).

+- Sheehan (3-1) gets the starting nod for the Dodgers in his seventh start of the season.
+He's put together a 6.75 ERA in 29 1/3 innings pitched, with 22 strikeouts.

-- In his last appearance on Saturday against the Texas Rangers, the right-hander went six innings, giving up three earned runs while surrendering seven hits.
+- In his most recent time out on Sunday, the right-hander went 3 2/3 innings against the Texas Rangers, allowing eight earned runs while surrendering eight hits.

-- The 24-year-old has a 4.28 ERA and 8.7 strikeouts per nine innings in 10 games this season, while allowing a batting average of .236 to opposing hitters.
+- The 23-year-old has put together a 6.75 ERA and 6.8 strikeouts per nine innings in six games this season, while allowing a batting average of .243 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.